Are Suede playing a secret London show tonight?

 The band, who are due to release their ninth album ‘Autofiction’ on September 16, appear to have been pictured loading their live gear into the 300-capacity Moth Club in Hackney today (September 5).

-You can see the image in question below.
+You can see the image in question below, along with a later post from the band ‘Crushed Kid’ which corresponds.

 According to Dice, the Moth Club is hosting the debut show from an unknown act called Crushed Kid this evening.
 In addition, they’re due to perform at The Deaf Institute in Manchester tomorrow (September 6).